Rochester evolved from Flour City to Flower City to Image City when George Eastman invented a way for the masses to capture everyday moments on film.

 Original Abbott’s Custard on Lake Ave

-Wegmans Food Markets, established in Rochester, 1916.
+Wegmans Food Markets was established in Rochester in 1916.

-The Rochester Red Wings are minor league baseball’s oldest continually-operating franchise, dating back to 1899.
+The Rochester Red Wings are minor league baseball’s oldest continually operating franchise, dating back to 1899.
 The club is also part of the longest professional baseball game ever played.
 They lost.

 The Little Theatre, founded in 1928, is one of the oldest active movie theaters focused on showing independent films.